FREE SHIPPING on orders of $85 or more

 More information is included under the topic Early Claxton Notables in all our PDF Extended History products.

 Many English families tired of political and religious strife left Britain for the new colonies in North America.
 Although the trip itself offered no relief - conditions on the ships were extremely cramped, and many travelers arrived diseased, starving, and destitute - these immigrants believed the opportunities that awaited them were worth the risks.
 Once in the colonies, many of the families did indeed prosper and, in turn, made significant contributions to the culture and economies of the growing colonies.
 An inquiry into the early roots of North American families has revealed a number of immigrants bearing the name Claxton or a variant listed above:

-Claxton Settlers in the United States in the 17th Century
+Claxton Settlers in United States in the 17th Century

-Claxton Settlers in the United States in the 18th Century
+Claxton Settlers in United States in the 18th Century

-Claxton Settlers in the United States in the 19th Century
+Claxton Settlers in United States in the 19th Century

 This page was last modified on 11 June 2013 at 03:57.